infinigames/coding-standard/README.md

 CompilerABIInfo compiler_a_b_i_info;
 ```

-Here's also a ex. for python to show how wide the range it can be used.
+Here's also a xmpl. for python to show how wide the range it can be used.
 We use `this` instead of `self` for the 1st parameter of member functions:

 ```python
 def someFunction():